bggardner/intercom/README.md

 # Background
-My home has (had) an outdated intercom system (NuTone IM-3303) with a master station (with a tape deck!) and multiple room stations.
+My home ~~has~~ had an outdated intercom system (NuTone IM-3303) with a master station (with a tape deck!) and multiple room stations.
 It still worked, but the faceplates had yellowed and the sound quality was poor.
-Modern replacements systems are quite pricey, and probably wouldn't do everything I would want anyways.
+Modern replacements systems are quite pricey, and probably wouldn't do everything I would want (and not be easily upgradable).
 Being familiar with electronics and programming, I decided to try to create my own system out of Raspberry Pis.
 This project describes how to recreate my system with the intent that others can reuse some or all of the components.

 # Features
 * Two-way voice